Zen and the Art of Motorcycle Maintenance: Critical reception

 I now regret that I lack the expertise in philosophy to put Mr. Pirsig's ideas to a proper test, for this book may very well be a profoundly important one—a great one even—full of insights into our most perplexing contemporary dilemmas.
 I just don't know.
 But whatever its true philosophical worth, it is intellectual entertainment of the highest order.

 Since then, Zen and the Art of Motorcycle Maintenance has become the best-selling philosophy book of all time.

+Pirsig's 1966 Honda CB77 Super Hawk, on which the 1968 ride with his son Chris which inspired the book was taken, was acquired by the Smithsonian's National Museum of American History, along with the book's original manuscript, a signed first edition, and tools and clothing from the ride.
+In April 2024 the motorcycle went on public display for the first time, in the museum's largest exhibition "America on the Move", along with Pirsig's manual typewriter and an Apple II computer to which he made upgrades.
+The exhibition celebrates the book's continued popularity, a half-century after its release, and how its tale of "taking to the road" is "a recurring theme in the nation’s mythology and a demonstration of rugged American individualism."

+In May 2024, the book was the subject of BBC Radio 4's series Archive on 4, to mark the fiftieth anniversary of its publication.